gravity-ui/uikit/src/components/Menu/README.md

 ### Icon

-The `iconStart` or `iconEnd` properties is used to display an icon at the start or end of a menu item:
+Use the `iconStart` or `iconEnd` property to display an icon at the start or end of a menu item:

 <!--LANDING_BLOCK
 <ExampleBlock